phusion/passenger_apt_automation/README.md

 If you are following this tutorial on a Linux system, then you must [install Docker](https://www.docker.com/).

-If you are following this tutorial on any other OS, then you must install [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/).

 NOTE: If you are on macOS, installing Docker for Mac is NOT enough.
-You MUST use Vagrant+VirtualBox.
+You MUST use a virtual machine with docker installed there.

 ### Step 1: Checkout out the desired source code